DN6004 - Design Competition (2018/19)

 |Total study hours||300|

 Design is a complex creative field, encompassing a range of ways of working and patterns of professional engagement.
-Succeeding within design professional practice requires specific skills in pitching, presenting, innovating and communicating.
-This module helps you to develop your experience of the professional workplace, competitive and/ or exhibition practice and the legal and ethical frameworks surrounding them through participation in live competition or exhibition and/ or work placement
+Succeeding within freelance consultancy practice requires specific skills in pitching, presenting, innovating and communicating.
+This module helps you to develop your experience of competitive practice and the legal and ethical frameworks surrounding them.

 The module looks at formal models for concept innovation, creative thinking and entrepreneurial skills, alongside developing your individual responsibility as a practitioner and your critical self-reflection.
-Through professional submission, pitching and presentation to potential employers, real-world competition briefs or exhibition opportunities, you will develop and test your design approach and professional strategies for differentiation and self-promotion within a highly competitive field.
+Through professional submission, pitching and presentation to real-world competition briefs, you will develop and test your design approach and professional strategies for differentiation and self-promotion within a highly competitive field.

 The module sets out to prepare you for entry to the workplace or higher study through experience of professional portfolio development and related promotional activities.
 It helps you to assess not only your position within the design industry but also to define your individual creative strengths, presenting your work to a high professional standard.
 Through practice, you will establish a sound process for research, design-development and production.
 Through a series of lectures, workshops, seminars and assignments, you will investigate, analyse and practice the forms, properties and qualities of a wide range of professional practice fundamentals, for example, website portfolios, press releases, design rights statements, consultancy costing, copyright laws, portfolio content.

 This module develops your ‘learning for work’.
-Within the module, you will experience work-related learning through live exhibition, competition and/or simulated consultancy and/ or work placement.
+Within the module, you will experience work-related learning through live competition and/or simulated consultancy.
 You will refine a range of transferable skills in communication, management, research and analysis and will be encouraged to reflect and report on the work-relevant skills you develop throughout.
 These skills are both desirable and advantageous for all graduates and include (for example): action planning, contribution to professional meetings, entrepreneurship, acting as a consultant, goal setting, negotiating, networking, project management, self-appraisal, team working.
 Activities undertaken within this module will help you to prepare for the launch of your individual design practice during your final degree show and subsequent career activity.

 Prior learning requirements